The Ready Set: 2022–present: return of The Ready Set and Cherryland

 Witzigreuter revived the Ready Set name in 2022 at the So What Music Festival and performed under that name at the 2022 When We Were Young Festival.
 In May 2023, Witzigreuter released his first solo single under the Ready Set name since 2018 titled, "Who You Really Are".
 Another single followed in July 2023 titled "Teammate".
 In August 2023, Witzigretuer released a hyperpop track "ACT 2", which serves as the third single from his sixth studio album.
 He joined Boys Like Girls on the Speaking Our Language Tour in the fall of 2023.
 On August 25, 2023, Witzigreuter announced his sixth studio album, Cherryland which was released on October 27, 2023.
 In October 2023, Witzigreuter joined Boys Like Girls on a reimagined version of their song, "The Outside".
 In support of the album's release, Witzigreuter performed a concert show at the Echo in Los Angeles on May 7, 2024.
 On May 20, Witzigreuter signed with Big Machine Records.

+Witzigreuter is confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.

 Musical styles and influences

 The Ready Set's music is described as electropop and synth-pop.
 Witzigreuter has stated that he typically likes to blend his sound ranging from pop to hip-hop to hardcore punk.
 Witzigreuter grew up listening to Copeland which he has stated as his main influence.
 He also cited inspiration from Daft Punk and Kanye West.
 The Ready Set has also been compared to Owl City, generally for his sound, work as a one-man band and how he uses a live band while on tour.

+The Ready Set finds inspiration in songwriting based on personal experiences, stating, "some of it's just situations I think of and write a song about.
+Each one is hopefully a little different from the next.
+It depends on the song.
+Sometimes I'll have lyrics where it's probably only something I'll get or nobody really knows about.
+But it's nothing, like, too weird or anything.
+I try to make it relatively cool."